segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 ### No Fallbacks for VisitorId
 As Adobe Analytics customers begin to migrate from using visitorId to using the marketingCloudVisitorID (MCVID), we introduced a new setting called **No Fallbacks for Visitor ID**, to assist in this transition.
 If you disable  **Drop Visitor ID**, Segment sends a `<visitorID>` in these three scenarios:

-1. A customer isn’t sending timestamps (meaning the Timestamp Option setting is set to disabled)
+1. A customer isn't sending timestamps (meaning the Timestamp Option setting is set to disabled)
 2. A customer is using hybrid timestamp mode and is sending `visitorId`
 3. A customer is using hybrid timestamp mode and is sending `visitorId` and timestamp